MAGALA-RICHARD/apsimNGpy/README.rst

    Note that the file opened in the GUI is a temporary clone, so any changes made and saved within the GUI will not be reflected when you rerun the code.
    If you intend to preserve modifications made in the ``GUI``, you may need to supply the ``reference path`` of the edited file using ``ApsimModel`` class .

-   In addition, take note of the version it will be difficult to re-open it in the lower versions after opening it in the higher versions of apsim.
+   In addition, apsim file will be opened based on the apsim bin path in use by apsimNGpy.

 Visualise the results. please note that python provide very many plotting libraries below is just a basic description of your results.we also provide more data visualisation methods in the diagnostic module